reveware/drill-down/docs/getting-started.md

 # Getting Started

 This page describes how to set up the projects for both the web app and the render pipeline.
-As well as setting up the required infrastructure either locally with [localstack](https://www.localstack.cloud/) or in AWS through terraform.
+As well as setting up the required infrastructure either locally with LocalStack or in AWS through terraform.

 ## Requirements